githubtraining/community-starter-kit/responses/06-add-labels.md

 ## Step 6: Add labels

-Adding topics to a repository is a great start, but there are more ways to make your repository easier for the community to find your open source project.
-The open source community uses **labels** to help identify issues and pull requests that are looking for contributions from newcomers to the open source scene.
+The open source community uses **labels** to help organize issues and pull requests within their repositories.
+They also use them to identify issues and pull requests that are looking for contributions from newcomers or to highlight specific skills needed to respond to the request.

-Labels enable you to identify what a specific issue or pull request is trying to accomplish.
 By default, a new GitHub repository comes with the following labels out of the box:

 - bug
 - duplicate